Mrudhula0607/DecisionTree/README.md

 # DecisionTree
-R code for decision tree
+Building your own decision tree using ID3 algorithm in R.